EngenheiroRodas/Navigate-the-maze-of-doom/README.md

 The input file has an extension `.maps` and may contain one or more maps to be solved.
 The header of each problem (first line) always consists of 7 integers:
 1. Map dimensions: L (rows) and C (columns), where L > 0 and C > 0.
 2. An energy value, which represents the task:
---- a positive integer for the minimum energy to reach (task #1)
+    - A positive integer for the minimum energy to reach (task #1)
---- -2 for task #2.
+    - -2 for task #2.

 Any other value is not admissible and indicates no solution.